-A big cat sanctuary in the Western Cape of South Africa dedicated to the rehabilitation of big cats.
-The sanctuary is also a platform aimed at creating awareness about big cats in captivity and providing crucial education on animal welfare and the importance of changing breeding facilities into sustainable ethical projects.
-The sanctuary is home to 23 big cats of various species including; lions, leopards, cheetah, 0caracal, tigers, and jackals.
+A highly ethical big cat sanctuary dedicated to the rehabilitation of big cats and is also a platform aimed at creating awareness about big cats in captivity and providing crucial education on animal welfare and unethical breeding practices.

-Invest in yourself through an extensive animal conservation programme in South Africa to set yourself up for a career in animal conservation.
+Invest in yourself through an extensive animal welfare programme in South Africa to set yourself up for a career in animal conservation.

 Four unique promises underpin our services to give you total peace of mind.

-Here's what you'll be involved with as a big cat conservation volunteer:
+Here's what you'll be involved with as a big cat welfare volunteer:

 The sanctuary is located in the Overberg area of the Western Cape.
 The provided accommodation is in a shared home on the property, which will be home to other international participants.
 There is a swimming pool and braai facilities on site, as well as access to beautiful scenic walks.
 There are many nearby areas to explore including: